 - remain unopened; and

-- transit Canada directly and expeditiously to point of departure for a third country.
+- transit Canada directly and expeditiously to point of departure.

 Determining Eligibility to Transit Canada through AIRS

-The Automatic Import Reference System (AIRS) is an online tool that should be referenced by the parties in care and control of the shipments, or their clients prior to compiling the shipment, to determine the eligibility of shipments of U.S. origin plants and plant products to transit Canada to a foreign destination.
+The Automated Import Reference System (AIRS) is an online tool that should be referenced by the parties in care and control of the shipments, or their clients prior to compiling the shipment, to determine the eligibility of shipments of U.S. origin plants and plant products to transit Canada to a foreign country or U.S. destination.